 At a Business Meeting on Tuesday, Nov.
-18, the Board of Douglas County Commissioners introduced a new ordinance focused on establishing rules for construction defect litigation in our community.
-Now, they’re asking for your feedback.
+18, the Board of Douglas County Commissioners voted to approve a new ordinance designed to reduce barriers to new housing construction in our community while continuing to ensure homeowner safety and construction quality.

 Before an HOA can file a construction defect lawsuit, it must: